MSPCA-Angell Headquarters

 • Disorientation

-She suggests proactive preparation before heading out to the beach for the day.
+Finding algae blooms on beaches and lakes is becoming more common, so it is crucial to do a little research before heading out.
+Don’t just assume a pond is a place where your dog can drink.
 Check online for news reports and your town’s beach or lake water quality updates.
 Often, toxic algae blooms appear as pea-green paint or slime on the water’s surface.
 The good thing is that an algae bloom has the advantage of being visible, so you really can’t miss it.

 The algae film often concentrates along shorelines where animals may drink or swim.
 Take precautions before allowing your pet to jump into a body of water.
 And be sure to rinse your pet with clean water after he goes for a swim; the algae can stick to his fur and later be ingested if he licks himself.